State Legislative Advocacy for Family Medicine

 Nurse Practitioner Independence

 PAFP opposes legislation that would eliminate collaborative agreements.
-Sen. Camera Bartolotta (R-Washington) is the prime sponsor of SB 25 and Rep. Jesse Topper (R-Bedford) is the prime sponsor of HB 100.
-SB 25 passed the Senate on 4/26/17 and is in the House Professional Licensure Committee.
+Senator Camera Bartolotta (R-Washington) is the prime sponsor of SB 25 and Rep. Jesse Topper (R-Bedford) is the prime sponsor of HB 100.
+SB 25 passed the Senate on 4/26/17 and both bills reside in the House Professional Licensure Committee.

 Health Insurer Credentialing Reform